cntyaz/cntyaz/README.md

 - 👋 Hi, I’m @cntyaz
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Software development / Java / Spring /Spring boot
-- 💞️ I’m ready to collaborate with anyone who might want learn with me along the way :)
+- 💞️ I’m ready to collaborate with anyone who might want to learn with me along the way :)
 - 📫 You can reach me via cntyaz@gmail.com

 <!---